 Low Mass Stars

-Stars which are about half the mass of the sun will never end up as a white dwarf; they will never complete the full set of proton-proton reactions that keep a star burning.
+Stars that are about half the mass of the sun will never end up as a white dwarf; they will never complete the full set of proton-proton reactions that keep a star burning.

 The first step involves a proton combining with another proton.
 Since both of these protons contain a positive change, the temperature at the center of a star has to be incredibly hot for this combination to occur.
 Since they are of the same charge, they tend to repel each other, especially at very close distances.
 Because of this electrostatic repulsion, most of these close interactions will quickly fall apart.
 Rarely, however, the two protons will get close enough so that the strong nuclear force will bring them together.